spacetelescope/stistools/doc/source/defringe_guide.rst

 required before defringing can take place, so ``sx2`` products should be used.

+**E1 Pseudo-Aperture Position:** Science data taken at Y-positions outside the middle 60% of the detector are beyond the extraction position search range.
+So, data taken at the E1 position should have the ``extrloc`` manually set to the rounded value closest to the ``A2CENTER`` position in the X1D/SX1 file.
+Note that one may also need to revise the ``rms_region`` parameter.

 .. code:: ipython3

     # choose the correct science product type based on the mode